Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 By Katja from Globetrotting

 While comparatively few families make it there on their trip to Italy, I would have to choose Puglia as my favorite place to visit in Italy with kids.
-The region, located in the heel of Southern Italy, is jam-packed with fun things to do both on land and in the water.
+The region, located in the heel of Southern Italy, is jam-packed with fun things to do both on land and in the water, meaning Puglia is an ideal place for a road trip.

 Puglia is home to over 800km of coastline, the longest stretch of any region in Italy.
 It’s not surprising then that there are some wonderful beaches for families here.
 Some of the best for kids include Guaceto, where vivid coral reefs and seagrass make snorkeling particularly fun, Pescoluse, which has crystal clear shallow waters ideal for younger children, and Bais delle Zagare, a 1-km stretch of sugary white sand surrounded by a national park.